-Titl e: Installing insulation to create warm roofs in the workplace

-Learning outcomes Asses ssment criteria

-The learner will be able to: The le earner can:

-The 2 Know how to comply with Ily responsible s to meet ation official n installing 2.1 2.2 Describe their responsibilities regarding potential accidents, health hazards and the environment in relation to: • the workplace • confined spaces • at height • tools and equipment • materials and substances • movement and storage of materials by manual handling and mechanical lifting Describe the organisational security procedures for tools, equipment and personal belongings in relation to: • site • workplace • siting and location of vehicles • company • customer • access equipment • material and waste storage

-2.3 the general public

-2.5 Explain the accident reporting procedures and who is responsible for making reports.

-2.4 Describe the types of fire extinguishers available when installing insulation to create warm roofs and describe how and when they are used in relation to:
+Tit le: Installing insulation to create warm roofs in the workplace Learning outcomes Asses ssment criteria The The learner will be able to: The le earner can: 2 Know how to denvironmental work practices current, legislates standards and guidance when insulation to croofs.
+Ily responsible s to meet ation official n installing 2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment in relation to: • the workplace • confined spaces • at height • tools and equipment • materials and substances • movement and storage of materials by manual handling and mechanical lifting 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to: • site • workplace • siting and location of vehicles • company • customer • access equipment • material and waste storage • the general public 2.3 Explain the accident reporting procedures and who is responsible for making reports.
+2.4 Describe the types of fire extinguishers available when installing insulation to create warm roofs and describe how and when they are used in relation to: • water • CO 2 • foam • powder

-• water

-• CO 2

-• foam

-• powder

-Title: Installing in sulation to create warm roofs in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 3 Comply with current, relevant legislation, standards and official guidance to carry out your work and maintain safe an 3.1 Demonstrate compliance with, relevant legislation, standards and official guidance when installing insulation to create warm roofs in relation to the following: • methods of work healthy work practices. safe use of health and safety control equipment safe use of access equipment and harness systems safe use, storage and handling of materials, tools and equipment specific risks to health including mental health specific risks associated with ventilation and combustion appliances 3.2 Explain why, when and how health and safety control equipment, identified by the principles of prevention, should be used when installing external wall insulation in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) 3.3 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: • fires • spillages • injuries. emergencies relating to occupational activities identification of and reporting of asbestos containing materials 3.4 Describe how to report risks and hazards identified by the following: risk assessment personal assessment methods of work manufacturers' technical information data sheets statutory regulations official guidance Control of Substances Hazardous to Health (COSHH)
+Title: Installing insulation to create warm roofs in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 3 Comply with current, relevant legislation, standards and official guidance to carry out yo work and maintain safe a and healthy work practices. methods of work safe use of health and safety control equipment safe use of access equipment and harness systems safe use, storage and handling of materials, tools and equipment specific risks to health including mental health specific risks associated with ventilation and combustion appliances 3.2 Explain why, when and how health and safety control equipment, identified by the principles of prevention, should be used when installing external wall insulation in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) 3.3 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: • fires • spillages • injuries. emergencies relating to occupational activities identification of and reporting of asbestos containing materials 3.4 Describe how to report risks and hazards identified by the following: risk assessment personal assessment methods of work manufacturers' technical information data sheets statutory regulations official guidance Control of Substances Hazardous to Health (COSHH)